ATLAS Research Fellowship

 Our learning map models, assessment design, and teacher resources are informed by the center’s research projects and by innovations in psychometrics that support the measurement of map-based learning.
 We foster partnerships with diverse organizations that share our focus and commitment.

-Artificial intelligence applications that can be used within an operational educational assessment program.
-Examples include but are not limited to:
+AI applications that can be used within an operational educational assessment program (examples include but are not limited to the following)

-- Produce automated, real-time feedback to students, parents, and teachers about assessment performance
+- Producing automated, real-time personalized feedback to students, parents, and/or teachers about assessment performance

-Evaluating the properties of longitudinal diagnostic classification models and their application to operational assessment programs.
-Examples could include, but are not limited to:
+Evaluating the properties of longitudinal diagnostic classification models and their application to operational assessment programs (examples could include, but are not limited to the following)

 - Evaluation of the impact of model misfit on estimates of within-year growth for diagnostic models (e.g., using a transition diagnostic classification model).